gerardocardenasgomez/printed-tasks/README.md

 Most of the models have a free tier.
 I set up one that has a generous free tier and that's good enough for generating some encouraging message about the task you create.
 Feel free to edit the AI prompt if you want!
 That's going to be in `/utils/ai_utils.py` somewhere around Line 20.

-There's currently an issue where the AI's reponse gets cut off when printed on the receipt.
+There's currently an issue where the AI's response gets cut off when printed on the receipt.
 I think that's an issue with my splitting code?
 I will review this. :-)

 ### Supabase Integration